Washington stuns No. 9 Arizona 78-75 with Dominic Green’s buzzer beater

 Mayhem indeed.

-Many of the sellout crowd spilled onto the court — the first time UW fans have rushed the court since March 7, 2009 — and engulfed the Huskies.
+Hundreds of the soldout crowd spilled onto the court — the first time UW fans have rushed the court since March 7, 2009 — and engulfed the Huskies in a tsunami of unbridled joy and celebration.

 “It was a great experience,” Green said.
 “It was fun. … Walking around high-fiving.
 Hugging my teammates.
 It felt like a moment that you’ll never forget.